Faculty & Staff Bios

 ggrossman@blackstoneacademy.org

 Greg Grossman earned his BA in Political Economy from UC Berkeley and his J.D. from the UCLA School of Law.
-Prior to coming to Blackstone, Greg taught Humanities and Civics at Gateway High School in San Francisco for 13 years where he also coached the boys basketball team.
+Prior to coming to Blackstone in 2019, Greg taught Humanities and Civics at Gateway High School in San Francisco for 13 years where he also coached the boys’ basketball team.
 Previously, he worked for the U.S. Department of Justice in Washington, D.C., and practiced law at Morrison and Foerster LLP in San Francisco.
-He recently moved to Rhode Island with his wife and three young children and is still trying to get over the fact that his beloved Los Angeles Rams and Dodgers just lost championships to New England teams.
-Greg is an 11th grade advisor and teaches U.S. History and Civics as well as a Street Law/Criminal Justice CIP.
+Greg is an advisor and teaches U.S. History and Civics as well as Senior Seminar.
+When not teaching, he is often coaching youth sports, playing with his dog and children, traveling somewhere fun or cheering on his beloved Dodgers and Rams.

 ppasaba@blackstoneacademy.org